 The financial institution that sells us the mortgage loans in a particular pool makes certain representations and warranties covering the loans.
 If there is a material breach of these representations and warranties, we may choose to repurchase the affected loans from the pool.
-If we do, we will purchase those loans at a price equal to their principal balance plus accrued interest at the pass-through rate in the case of fixed-rate mortgage loans or the accrual rate in the case of adjustable-rate mortgage loans.
+If we do, we will purchase those loans at a price equal to their principal balance plus accrued interest at the pass-through rate in the case of fixedrate mortgage loans or the accrual rate in the case of adjustable-rate mortgage loans.
+Such repurchase may affect your yield on the certificates.